 Once downloaded / looked at the software and read up about the board and generally what to do, you can make progress within an hour if you come to it with no previous knowledge at all.

-This is a very easy intro into wearables and the connectors are big and sturdy enough to get a good connection for people new to this platform.
+This is a very easy intro to wearables.
+The connectors are big and sturdy enough to get a good connection for people new to this platform.
 That alongside the easy ‘blocks’ for programming might be a really good way to get started with wearables!